Book a Session

 What kind of therapist do I need?

-That depends on what feels most active right now.
-Many people start by looking for a therapist in Colorado whose work fits anxiety, grief, depression, identity stress, overwhelm, or the general pressure of carrying too much alone, then use the first session to clarify what kind of support fits best from there.
+The right therapist is usually the one whose work matches what feels most active right now.
+That may mean anxiety, grief, depression, identity stress, overwhelm, or the general pressure of carrying too much alone.
+A first session can help clarify what kind of support fits best from there.

 How do I know if I need therapy?